 Obesity is the direct cause of some of the most common diseases known to mankind.
 By this equation, fast food becomes the root of most health problems we suffer.
 These facts, however, may not give you the real picture.
 To understand how dangerous fast food is, you need to dig deeper into the effects it has on your health.

-So, take your knife out as we are about to dissect the matter and discuss 5 harmful effects of fast food on your health.
+So, before we reflect on practical solutions about how to stop eating junk food, take your knife out as we are about to dissect the matter and discuss 5 harmful effects of fast food on your health.

 1. It Is Making You Eat More